Nathan-Rapp/Random/README.md

 # Random

-This is a Random Number generator written in RAPID, that allows the user to create random integers, floats, uniform (0-1), or gausians (distributed about the mean, with a standard deviation).
+This is a Random Number Generator Add-in written in RAPID (ABB), that allows the user to create random integers, floats, uniform (0-1), or gausians (distributed about the mean, with a standard deviation).

 it includes: